stevengogogo/GensJulia/devtools.md

 ## Debugger

 - [Debugger.jl](https://github.com/JuliaDebug/Debugger.jl) : Julia debugger using the `@enter` macro.
+- [Ghost.jl](https://github.com/dfdx/Ghost.jl) : a code tracer for the Julia programming language.
+It lets you trace the function execution, recording all primitive operations onto a linearized tape.
 - [Infiltrator.jl](https://github.com/JuliaDebug/Infiltrator.jl) : `@infiltrate` macro sets a "breakpoint" in a local context.
 All code is completely compiled.
 - [Rebugger.jl](https://github.com/timholy/Rebugger.jl) : An expression-level debugger for Julia, sans the ability to interact with or manipulate call stacks (see Gallium), but it can trace execution via the manipulation of Julia expressions.
 - [Suppressor.jl](https://github.com/Ismael-VC/Suppressor.jl) :  Julia macros for suppressing output (STDOUT), warnings (STDERR) or both streams at the same time.